Image

 • Protective orders and no-contact terms: restrictions on travel, communication, and contact with specific individuals.

-An experienced violent crimes lawyer in Staunton, IL can often reduce exposure by challenging enhancements, negotiating reduced charges, or exploiting weaknesses in the prosecution’s evidence.
+A Staunton, IL violent crimes lawyer can often impact sentencing exposure long before a trial date by challenging enhancements, negotiating charge reductions, or leveraging weaknesses in the State’s case.

 How Prosecutors Approach Violent Crime Cases in Staunton, IL

 Understanding their strategy makes a major difference.
-Our Staunton, IL violent crimes defense team includes two former prosecutors.
+Our violent crimes defense team in Staunton, IL includes former prosecutors who know how the state builds cases.
 That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Staunton, IL Builds Your Defense